openhab/openhab-docs/configuration/items.md

 Each set must meet the following criteria:

 - A default icon is mandatory.
-    The default icon filename is the name of the icon without a hyphen or state (e.g. `switch.svg`)
+    The default icon filename is the name of the icon without a state (e.g. `switch.svg`)

 - Icon filenames must follow the naming restrictions given for [icons](#icons) above